-Pointe or Demi-pointe Twice per Week (11 yrs. old & up)—Students are chosen for demi-pointe or pointe class on an individual basis at the discretion of their teacher(s).
-All Demi-pointe / Pointe students must also take ballet class at least twice per week or they cannot take Demi-pointe / Pointe classes.
+Pointe or Demi-pointe (11 yrs. old & up)—Students who have entered ballet level 4 & up are chosen for demi-pointe or pointe class on an individual basis at the discretion of their teacher(s).
+All Demi-pointe / Pointe students must also take Ballet class at least twice per week or they cannot take Demi-pointe / Pointe classes.

 Jazz/ Tap/ Lyrical/ Contemporary/ Modern Dance (All Levels)—These classes will include warm-up exercises and stretching, center floor exercises, traveling combinations, and choreographed routines.

 Jazz (7 yrs. old & up)—Jazz is an exciting form of dance seen on television, on stage, and in films, combining the discipline of correct technical training with an emphasis on over-all conditioning, stamina, and developing different performance styles.
 The latest dance moves are taught using popular music as well as show tunes.